 - Transform dishes that you already know and enjoy.
 For example, omit meatballs from your favorite spaghetti recipe, or replace with a vegetarian meat substitute, such as GimmeLean.
 Chances are, much of what you already eat could easily be made vegetarian.

-- If you want to become vegetarian, you'll want to explore new foods!
-One of my favorite things to do is to try one new product every time I go to the grocery store.
-As a result, I eat a much more varied diet since becoming vegan than I ever did before.
+- If you want to become a vegetarian, you'll want to explore new foods!
 Although most large grocery stores stock soy milk and veggie burgers, try browsing in your local health food stores to see what new foods you can find.
 Make it fun and exciting to become vegetarian!

 - Try it twice.
 If you hated a particular food the first time, such as veggie burgers, try it again later, using a different product brand or prepared differently or with different seasonings and spices.
 Not all products are the same, and you may prefer one product or style of preparation.
 For example, if you microwaved your veggie burger the first time, try grilling it next time.